Hack-a-tons/CutByVoice/README.md

 ## 🚀 Features

-- 🗣️ **Natural language commands**: “Take the last frame of input.mp4”, "List all files by size", "What is the total size occupied by all my files?".
+- 🗣️ **Natural language commands**: Process video, audio, and images with `ffmpeg`, and manage files with `ls`, `du`, etc.
-- 🎞️ **Automatic command generation**: Converts instructions into precise `ffmpeg` and other shell commands.
+- 🎞️ **Automatic command generation**: Converts instructions into precise shell commands.
+- 🧠 **Context-aware**: Remembers the last video you worked on.
+- 🤔 **Interactive**: Asks for clarification when the command is ambiguous.
 - 💻 **User-specific workspaces**: Each user gets their own directory for their files.
-Authenticated users have permanent directories, while non-authenticated users get a new directory for each session.
-- 🔒 **Security**: The tool includes security checks to prevent malicious commands from being executed.
+- 🔒 **Security**: Includes security checks to prevent malicious commands.

 ---